orbsmiv/docker-SuperCollider-rpi/README.md

 # SuperCollider for Raspberry Pi

-SuperCollider, compiled for use in an armhf Docker container.
+SuperCollider, compiled for use in an Arm Docker container.

 Github repository: https://github.com/orbsmiv/docker-SuperCollider-rpi